-Italy interior minister under fire over riots
+Italy Interior Minister under fire over riots

 RIOTERS TRAINED

-Many were said to have trained during violent protests this year against a high-speed rail link to France.
+Many were said to have trained during recent violent protests against a high-speed rail link to France.
+They were involved in another destructive protest in Rome last December against Berlusconi.

 "Saturday was a terrible day, perhaps the worst that Rome can remember for many years.
-But above all it was inexplicable," said Renata Polverini, governor of the Lazio region around Rome.
+But above all it was inexplicable," said Renata Polverini, governor of the Lazio region around the capital.

 "We need to understand why all these violent people, some from other parts of the world, decided to come to Rome, and how they arrived without anybody realising."

-Maroni said it was lucky nobody died and praised the security forces.
-But police unions also criticised him, saying government cuts had left them on low wages, without fuel for their vehicles and robbed of overtime.
+Maroni said it was lucky nobody died on Sunday and praised the work of the security forces, but police unions also criticised him, saying government cuts had left them on low wages, without fuel for their vehicles and robbed of overtime.

 One Carabinieri paramilitary policeman identified only as "Fabio" told reporters he was lucky to survive after his armoured riot truck was ambushed and set on fire.
 He suffered a broken nose as he escaped the truck engulfed in flames.

-One 30-year-old black bloc rioter told La Repubblica newspaper: "We won because we had a plan, an organisation."
+One 30-year-old black bloc rioter told La Repubblica newspaper its members had been travelling to Greece for a year to learn techniques from groups protesting against austerity measures imposed in return for an international financial bailout.

+"A year ago we just wanted to smash everything in sight.
+Now we know how to do it.
+We won because we had a plan, an organisation," he told the paper.

-The rioters positioned stockpiles of weapons including clubs, glass marbles and petrol bombs in locations marked by white plastic bags.
+The rioters were reported to have positioned stockpiles of weapons including clubs, glass marbles and petrol bombs in various locations marked by white plastic bags.
+They also carried missiles and gas masks in back packs.

 The Rome demonstration, which by some estimates involved 200,000 people, was the biggest in the weekend of global protests.
-It was fuelled by resentment and despair at the government's failure to produce viable plans to restore growth to an economy at a virtual standstill for more than a decade.
+It was fuelled by deepening resentment and despair at the failure of Berlusconi's government to produce viable plans to restore growth to an economy stagnant for more than a decade.